-- A merchant cash advance (MCA) works by taking a fixed percentage of future credit card sales.
+- A merchant cash advance (MCA) takes a fixed percentage of future credit card sales.
 MCAs are super-easy to apply for and a ton of flexibility — but can have higher costs and fees.

-- Similar to an MCA, a business cash advance takes a fixed percentage of purchases, but it’s not limited to just credit card sales.
+- Like an MCA, a business cash advance takes a fixed percentage of purchases, but it's not limited to just credit card sales.
 Instead, it takes a fixed amount of overall transactions and is a fast way to get cash flow to your business.

 - Another alternative is invoice financing, which allows business owners to leverage their unpaid invoices for quick cash.
-Through invoice financing, the business that still hasn’t paid their invoice is the one getting credit checked, which leaves you free from credit score restrictions.
+Through invoice financing, the business that still hasn't paid its invoice is getting credit checked, freeing you from credit score restrictions.

-- Speak with your lender or SBA point of contact to better understand why you were denied.
-Don’t be afraid to ask questions and seek out some tips that can help you reapply with success.
+- Speak with your lender or SBA point of contact to understand why you were denied.
+Don't be afraid to ask questions and seek out tips to help you reapply with success.

 - Figure out how quickly your business needs the cash.
-If it’s urgent, identify some alternative financing routes to get the money you need.
-If it can wait, take the steps we mentioned to strengthen credit score and financials to reapply for an SBA loan successfully.
+Identify some alternative financing routes to get the money you need if it's urgent.
+If it can wait, take the steps we mentioned to strengthen your credit score and financials to reapply for an SBA loan successfully.

 - Research research research.
-Before applying for any loan, make sure that you’re doing the proper preparation to know whether or not it’s worth your time.
-If you were denied an SBA loan, that’s a great learning experience in figuring out the exact requirements necessary for getting approved.
+Before applying for any loan, make sure you're preparing properly to know whether it's worth your time.
+If you were denied an SBA loan, that's a great learning experience in figuring out the requirements for getting approved.